 There are a number of business and personal templates in Google Sheets that provide just a few examples of how Sheets can be used.
 A template created by accounting vendor Xero could actually be used by a sole proprietorship to track and report on revenue and expenses.
 You can view a copy of this template even if you don’t have a Google account (we’ve publicly shared a copy).

-Google Sheets includes almost 400 functions.
+Google Sheets includes over 400 functions.
 A simple and commonly used function is SUM, which “returns the sum of a series of numbers and/or cells.”
 A less commonly used function, and one that only a statistician can love, is GAMMA.DIST, which “calculates the gamma distribution, a two-parameter continuous probability distribution.”

 Functions are arranged in the following categories:

 There’s something for everyone, whether a user is in engineering, finance, marketing, sales, operations or management.

 Pivot tables can be used to summarize data that has repeating parameters.
 In another blog post, we showed how to summarize and display survey data using Pivot tables and charts.

 For the functions listed above, we did the following:

 - Copy the list of functions from the table on the Google page